nixaa-git/osgt-qol/README.md

 - Cache Location Fixer - Binds game's cache folder to the same folder game installation is on.
 Useful for people that have multiple Growtopia installations. **NOTE:** Your save.dat is still shared between other installations
 - Bubble Opacity Slider - Backport of the modern client bubble opacity feature
 - Hotkey patch - Adds hotkeys number 1 through 3 to cycle through your inventory's quickbar
+- Start Music Slider - Backport of modern client Start Music volume slider, your ears will thank you

 ## Recommended additions
 When Growtopia switched to using BGFX as its rendering framework, Windows clients started using DirectX9 as opposed to OpenGL.
 With this transition, several visuals broke.